EighteenZi/rocksdb_wiki/RocksDB-FAQ.md

 **Q: What is RocksDB's latest stable release?**

 A: All the releases in https://github.com/facebook/rocksdb/releases are stable.
+For RocksJava, stable releases are available in https://oss.sonatype.org/#nexus-search;quick~rocksdb.

 **Q: Is block_size before compression , or after?**